 Of course, here would be a fine place to recommend Toastmasters as a way to improve one’s public speaking, and the book I used in college, An Introduction to Rhetorical Communication (under $1 used at Amazon), as a source on persuasive technique.

 Being Funny, Dynamic, and Interesting — At the company where I teach, Ivy League graduates with perfect scores on standardized tests are regularly rejected for being boring.
 No one wants to listen to boring people.
-No one wants to read anything written by boring people (please, go ahead, I am setting myself up to be called boring in the comments, thank you).
-When you stand up in front of a group to talk, you should not sound like Ferris Bueller’s teacher.
+No one wants to read anything written by boring people.

-I’ve been doing stand-up comedy for many years, and in 2007 went to the Middle East to entertain the troops.
+I’m retired from standup comedy; in my heyday, I went to the Middle East to entertain the troops.
 But the amount of money I’ve made doing comedy is dwarfed by the amount of money I’ve made doing other things that people would prefer to have done by a comedian: running a spelling bee, hosting a trivia show, tutoring children, teaching adults, giving presentations, writing textbooks, writing blog posts, maintaining the company Twitter account, etc. And, pleasantly, the bar for being funny while doing most of these things is much, much lower than the bar for being funny in a comedy club.
 You don’t have to be a comedian to be pretty funny for an accountant, or for a teacher, etc.

 If there’s a place to teach being funny or interesting in schools, it’s probably in teaching non-academic kinds of writing, such as journalism (as journalism jobs die out, the task of journalism is distributed to more people, somewhat paradoxically making high school journalism classes more, rather than less, relevant).
 Such a class would teach students to adopt different styles for blogs, magazines, newspapers, etc., as well as to write in an engaging but didactic style (i.e., make the 10th graders explain some difficult academic material in an interesting way to the 9th graders).
 Versatility in writing style is highly valuable in the adult world; oh, what variety of job interviews have been nailed by throwing in, “And I’d be happy to maintain the company Twitter account” (or blog, or newsletter).

-If anyone wants suggestions, every comedy club and improv theater in town offers classes; in New York, The P.I.T. and U.C.B. are fine places to start.
+If anyone wants suggestions, most comedy clubs and improv theaters offer classes; in New York, The P.I.T. and U.C.B. are fine places to start.
 Improv classes are taken by a multitude of people who do not aspire to perform improv comedy.
 I am an introvert, yet I have a big personality that goes on display when needed.
 You don’t need to change who you are, but it is possible, and advisable, to learn to bring a big personality out of yourself.

 Big personalities rise above the clutter of resume accomplishments that have no practical value to employers.
-And, of course, they’re fun to be around (see also: How Business is Like Dating), which can only help your cause.
+And, of course, they’re fun to be around, which can only help your cause.

 originally published on The Gloss